ensuring knowledge, enhancing quality

 Abstracts for oral or poster presentation should relate to the analysis of drugs in all forms.
 This is interpreted very widely and includes:

-• method development
+• Method development and validation

-• pharmaceutical development
+• Formulation development

-• novel use of techniques
+• Novel uses of analytical techniques

 • PAT

-• formulation development
+• Formulation development

 • any other area of pharmaceutical analytical science